The latest jobs report showed only 12,000 jobs were added to the economy. As many jobs disappear, what will happen to jobs available in rural areas?

 Are you adapting to these changes?
 By keeping a pulse on the job market, you’re not just reacting to change; you’re ready to pivot.

-Lastly, if you are retired or thinking about retiring to a rural area, this can impact where you live.
+Lastly, if you are retired or considering retiring to a rural area, this can affect where you live.
 You may need services and products available close to you as you age.
 Will enough people be working nearby to provide that for you?